 Knowing what groups you belong to is an important part of your social identity.
 But it also tacitly limits your potential because it's hard to break free of our labels.

-Psychological research has shown that simply being assigned to an arbitrary group - given a random label - can make you biased and prejudiced.
-Labels create self-fulfilling prophecies and influence your decisions and behaviour.
-They can also lower your social status (think of job titles or your assumed 'class').
+Psychological research has shown that simply being assigned to an arbitrary group - given a random label - can make you biased and prejudiced towards others.
+Labels also create self-fulfilling prophecies and influence your decisions and behaviour.
+They can even lower your perceived social status (think of job titles or your 'class').